 229 Tichenor Hall

 Dr. Mike Milford (Ph.D., University of Kansas, 2005) is a professor in the School of Communication and Journalism at Auburn University.
-His research explores the ways in which popular culture, sports, and politics share ideological messages, with particular interests in collective identity, wartime public address, and national myths.
+He studies ideological and political rhetoric in sports popular culture, and public address.
 Dr. Milford’s research has appeared in journals such as Rhetoric & Public Affairs, Mass Communication and Society, Rhetorica, Sport in History, Western Journal of Communication, Southern Communication Journal, Communication Quarterly, Communication Studies, Journal of Sports Media, Sport in Society, and the International Journal of Sport Communication.
-Dr. Milford serves as the Program Planner for the Communication and Sport Division for the National Communication Association.
 He earned his Ph.D. in rhetorical theory and criticism at the University of Kansas.
 He also has an M.A. in communication from Abilene Christian University and a B.A. in communication from Hardin-Simmons University.

 - Ph.D., University of Kansas, Communication Studies, emphasis in rhetorical theory, rhetorical criticism, and public address